Paras-245/notes/bitten tech course/Module 2 (Basics & Enviornment Setup)/13_Phases of Penetration Testing.md

 3. Threat Modelling and Vulnerability indentification : model of security concerns and vulnerability ranking
 4. Exploitation : gain access by breaching security or finding bug to exploit in software
 5. Post Exploitation : determining value of assets compromised and further atack propagation(measure further chain hacks)
-6. Reporting : we dont report in ethical hacking
+6. Reporting : we dont report in ethical hacking , detailing the vulnerabilites found